PPML/tabby2/utilities/inst/md/Tabby2EconomicAnalysisMethods.md

 Definitions and Abbreviations
 -----------------------------

-**ACER – Average Cost-Effectiveness Ratio**

-The ACER compares the costs and benefits of each strategy to the base-case strategy, which has no intervention.

 **Analytical horizon**

 The analytical horizon of an economic evaluation determines for which years to accrue cost and benefits included in the analysis.